-Neurofibromatosis (NF) is a rare genetic disorder that causes tumors to grow on the nervous system and affects 1 in every 3000 people.
-Currently, there is no cure.
-Cupid’s Charity and its loyal community of supporters is on a mission to change that and with your help, we’ve raised $16.9 million since 2010.
+We fund research for Neurofibromatosis, or ‘NF,’ a genetic disorder that causes tumors to grow on the nervous system and affects 1 in every 3,000 people.
+Currently, there is no cure, but together with our loyal community of supporters, we’re on a mission to change that.

 WANT TO BRING CUPID'S UNDIE RUN TO YOUR CITY?